cass-kul/cass-kul.github.io/_exercises/advanced-c-asm.md

 ## Strings

 How can strings be represented in C?
 If you think about it, strings are just arrays of characters, that's also how C handles them.
-One advantage of characters in the [ASCII encoding](https://www.asciitable.com/) (that C uses) is that they have a limited set of valid values, so we will be able to use the approach outlined above for indicating the end of strings.
+One advantage of characters in the [ASCII encoding](https://www.asciitable.com/) (used by C) is that they have a limited set of valid values, so we will be able to use the approach outlined above for indicating the end of strings.

 In C, we always use a null byte `\0` to indicate the end of strings.
 All the functions in the standard library that operate on strings will expect to see a null byte at the end of the strings they receive as parameters.

-That means that if we want to create a string containing the word "hello", we need to write the following:
+That means that if we want to create a string containing the word `hello`, we need to write the following:

 ```c
 char hello[] = {'h', 'e', 'l', 'l', 'o', '\0'};